 Bags is his game of tailgating dominance as long as he has the proper balance with a cheap beer in his off hand.
 Taking down any and all tailgating grub and clone cones is his other specialty.
 Kirk is a lifelong Cyclone fan and his greatest memories include the 1992 football game with Nebraska and the 2000 NCAA tournament win over UCLA.

 Austin graduated from Iowa State University in the Fall of 2011, majoring in Sociology, after spending a brief time in the Greenlee School of Journalism.
 He proclaims writing as his first and only true love but would like to one day be a sports radio personality.

 Austin, who goes by “Narber” to anyone who knows him well, is a native of Altoona and was born and bred a Cyclone.
 Both of his parents and his stepmother attended Iowa State.
 He currently works as a supervisor for Stoney Creek Hotel & Conference Center in Johnston.
 In his free time, Narber enjoys running, craft beer-drinking and dredging up basketball statistics that no sane person would ever spend time looking up.

 When Narber isn’t immersed in college hoops, he is hopelessly rooting on the Minnesota Vikings or fending off bandwagon accusations for being a lifelong Boston Red Sox and Miami Heat fan.
-He and his brother were in the building for Adrian Peterson’s single-game rushing record and were once kicked out of Fenway Park for signing their names on the Green Monster.Most Recent Article: Narber: Your week one college football viewer's guide.
+He and his brother were in the building for Adrian Peterson’s single-game rushing record and were once kicked out of Fenway Park for signing their names on the Green Monster.Most Recent Article: Narber: Your bye week college football viewer's guide.